NSTCG/WLE_Cardboard_Components/README.md

 # touchlook.js

-A Component to look around the scene with touch events detects events on right half of the screen
+A Component to look around the scene with touch events.
+Detects events on right half of the screen